rpetzandrian/justnews-frontend/README.md

 ## Intermezzo

 Justnews is a news provider application.
-Where users can read news, write news, and interact with news authors.
+Users can read news, write news, and interact with news authors.

 ## Getting started